 The University of Kentucky is located in Lexington, the heart of the Bluegrass State.
-Students will have access to an assortment of internship opportunities including those located in Lexington to work in industry, government and medical forensic and genetic analysis laboratories.
+Students will have access to an assortment of internship opportunities including those located in Lexington to work in the industry, government and medical forensic and genetic analysis laboratories.

 The Central Lab of the Kentucky State Police is located within a short distance in Frankfort Kentucky.

 The program is housed within the Department of Toxicology and Cancer Biology and together with an array of departments and centers associated with a leading edge medical center, they represent an abundance of biomedical science.
 Faculty in the department span several additional colleges within the university including chemistry, pharmacy, and agriculture.
 Students are provided with access to state of the art educational resources, instrumentation and facilities that support advanced professional education in Forensic Chemistry and Forensic DNA analysis.